kubernetes/enhancements/keps/sig-scheduling/3521-pod-schedule-readiness/README.md

 To ensure consistency, scheduled Pod must always have empty `schedulingGates`.
 This means that a client (an administrator or custom controller) cannot create a Pod that has `schedulingGates` populated in any way, if that Pod also specified a `spec.nodeName`.
-In this case, API Server will return a 409 conflict / validation error.
+In this case, API Server will return a validation error.

     |                                              | non-nil schedulingGates⏸️ | nil schedulingGates▶️ |
     |----------------------------------------------|-------------------------|-------------------------|